jbdamask/wkid-smaaht/README.md

     If all looks good, move on to the next section.

-### 2. Code configuration
+### Code configuration

-- The Slack App icon is in the codebase.
-If you want to set it, go to the Slack web page you used to configure your app and find the Add App Icon under Basic Information.
-Upload `images/wkid_smaaht_small.jpg`

-- It's a good idea to try your application locally, which can be done using the handy localapp.py script provided.
-To make things even easier, create a new Slack Workspace for development that you have full control over.
+- It's a good idea to try your application locally; you'll find code for this under the localsrc folder.
+Go back to your computer terminal and make sure you're in the wkid_smaaht folder.

     ```
-    # Create virtual Python environment to isolate this project from your global Python
     python -m venv .venv
     source .venv/bin/activate
     pip install -r requirements.txt
-    Open .env_TEMPLATE and set the values.
-Save as .env
+    ```

+- Open .env_TEMPLATE and save as .env.
+Then set the values accordingly. ***IMPORTANT: The .gitignore file for this project specifies that the file ".env" be excluded from upload.
+But if you add your keys to the .env_TEMPLATE file and check in your code, your keys will be in your git repo!***

+- Now run the app

+    ```
     python localsrc/localapp.py
     ```